jwowillo/greenerthumb/doc/design.md

 ## `log`

-`log` logs JSON messages from STDIN to a file.
+`log`s JSON messages from STDIN to a file.
 This can be used with `bullhorn/subscribe` piped into `message/json` to log sensed data (4).

 ## `plot`